FIWARE/tutorials.Historic-Context-Flume/README.md

 The `cygnus` container is listening on two ports:

-* The service will be listening on port `5050` for notifications from the Orion context broker
+* The Subscription Port for Cygnus - `5050` is where the service will be listening for notifications from the Orion context broker
-* Port `5080` is exposed purely for tutorial access - so that cUrl or Postman can make provisioning commands without being part of the same network.
+* The Management Port for Cygnus - `5080` is exposed purely for tutorial access - so that cUrl or Postman can make provisioning commands without being part of the same network.